dzhang/tlmarco/readme.txt

 load_weights.py
 load weights from weight files, and save it into keras model (h5)

-Second ec2 instance, amazon deep learning AMI, p2xlarge Putty session with tunnel for jupyter
+all code tested on amazon deep learning AMI, p2xlarge Putty session with tunnel for jupyter
 # start Keras2 with tensorflow python3
 source activate tensorflow_p36    (source deactivate)